pokt-network/terraform-elb-geth-pokt/README.md

 ```

+#### Deploying

+After we run the terraform script for creating all our resources.
+We proceed to deploy our [`geth-node.aws.json`](geth-node.aws.json) and [`pocket-node.aws.json`](pocket-node.aws.json) by uploading those files in each environment.
+From now we will be working on making this process more automagicall

 #### Customizing

 For customize you can directly edit vars.tf and the related terraform files mentioned in the list of resources at the beginning of this document.